czi-ai/subcell-evaluation-data/README.md

-# Subcell Evaluation Data
+# Data Processing for SubCell Evaluation
 This repo contains the code to:
-- Process OpenCell data (license and more infomration see https://opencell.czbiohub.org/download) for evaluating the SubCell models.
+- Process OpenCell data for evaluating the SubCell models.
 - Put the above processed data into an appropriate S3 bucket.

+For license and more information about OpenCell data please see https://opencell.czbiohub.org/download.

 ## Overview